 These new resources, as well as programs already in existence, are summarized below.

-In partnership with Food for Lane County, the UO Student Sustainability Center’s new monthly program in the EMU Amphitheater places fresh produce directly into the shopping bags of UO students who self-identify as living at or below 200 percent of the Federal poverty level.
+In partnership with Food for Lane County and Trillium Produce Plus, the UO Student Sustainability Center’s new monthly program in the EMU Amphitheater places fresh produce directly into the shopping bags of UO students who self-identify as living at or below 200 percent of the Federal poverty level.

 Like a free farmer’s market for students, you can select the fruits and vegetables you’d like, and receive printed recipes that use ingredients available at the market that day.
-Produce Drop is held on the third Tuesday of every month.
+Produce Drop is held on the second Tuesday of every month, from 3:00–5:00 p.m.

 Ducks Feeding Ducks